Hong Kong to open bars, pools and theme parks after mass testing

 Hong Kong’s swimming pools will have to operate at half capacity while dining outlets, including pubs, will have to close by midnight.

-The city’s two theme parks, Ocean Park and Hong Kong Disneyland Resort, will also open on Friday as will convention centres.
+The city’s two theme parks, Ocean Park and Hong Kong Disneyland Resort, will also be allowed to open on Friday as will convention centres.

 Authorities on Tuesday announced a third round of coronavirus relief funding of HK$24 billion, aimed at supporting struggling businesses.